 Once I had drilled the holes in the three plates I had chosen, all that was left to do was screw the cake stand handle together securing each plate between the handle pieces.

 This is soooo easy there is no excuse for not giving this a go!
-Let me know how you get on girls xxxxxx

-The only thing I have to do now is work out what to do with all those left over cups…………………….
-I wonder!
-Check out this tutorial girls.
+The only thing I have to do now is to work out what to do with all those leftover cups.